Sanoy2/Permutations/README.md

 # Permutations

+**Attention please**

+This program was created just to deliver some usefull results as fast as possible, the quality and readability of the code was in the 'second order'.

+## Overview

 This is a simple program written to resolve a problem described on one of the Facebook groups connected to programming.

 The problem: